 Designed to help commercial device manufacturers easily create far-field voice experiences, this development kit features the same 7-mic circular array and technology for “Alexa” wake word recognition, beam forming, noise reduction, acoustic echo cancellation, and barge-in capabilities found in the Amazon Echo.
 This solution is supported by leading chipset providers, enabling device manufacturers to quickly integrate Alexa voice capabilities into their products.

-Designed to help you quickly and easily create hands-free audio front end systems for your Alexa-enabled products, this development kit features Conexant's AudioSmart™ CX20921 Voice input Processor with a dual microphone board and Sensory's TrulyHandsFree™ wake word engine tuned to "Alexa".
-Prototype using the AVS sample app on a Raspberry Pi.
+Designed to help you quickly and easily create hands-free audio front end systems for Alexa-enabled products, this dev kit features Synaptics’ AudioSmart™ CX20921 Voice Input Processor with a dual microphone board and Sensory's TrulyHandsFree™ wake word engine tuned to "Alexa".
+This solution is available in two variants: with an NXP i.MX 7D processor, and with a Raspberry Pi serving as a proxy for production-grade silicon.

 This 2-mic dev kit is designed to help consumer audio OEMs and ODMs quickly get Alexa-enabled smart speakers, portable speakers, and compact audio devices to market.
 It uses Cirrus Logic algorithms for voice control, noise suppression, and echo cancellation technology enabling high-accuracy wake-word triggering and command interpretation.
 Prototype using the AVS sample app on the Raspberry Pi 3 included in the kit.
 Features include Cirrus Logic’s: